normalvectorllc/beryl/README.md

 # Beryl: A Task Management System with AI-Powered Task Breakdown

-A task management system, but oh no it's incomplete!
+A task management system with intentional gaps for assessment purposes.

-The goal for this application it to allow users to create high-level tasks and use OpenAI's GPT API to automatically break them down into actionable subtasks.
+The goal of this application is to allow users to create high-level tasks and use OpenAI's GPT API to automatically break them down into actionable subtasks.

 ## Technologies Used

 ### Backend
-- Node.js with Express
+- Python with Flask
-- TypeScript
 - RESTful API architecture
 - SQLite for database
 - Proper error handling and data validation